These quick pickled cucumbers (AKA homemade pickles) are a great way to use up the cucumbers in your garden or excess from the store. Easy and tasty!

 When looking at the image above, you want to make sure you’re using fresh cucumbers that are without a lot of defect.
 Don’t use dented, spotted, or discolored cucumbers in your pickling process.

 In this recipe we’re going to pickle the cucumbers with hot vinegar in a quick pickle method.
 It’s important here that the vinegar is hot!

-You boil the vinegar when pickling so that it is hot enough to penetrate the fruit or vegetable being pickled.
-It’s the same principle seen in making tea.
-Hot water steeps more intensely than cold water.
+Boiling the vinegar makes it hot enough to penetrate what is being pickled.
+It’s the same principle seen in making tea; hot water steeps more intensely than cold.